akhodakivskiy/VimFx/documentation/options.md

 ### `config_file_directory`

 VimFx can optionally be customized using a [config file].
 If you want to that, you need to tell VimFx where that file is.
-That’s what this pref is for.
+That’s what this option is for.

-By default this pref is blank (the empty string), which means that no config file should be loaded.
+By default this option is blank (the empty string), which means that no config file should be loaded.

 If non-blank, it should be the path to the directory where the config file